 So on the rare occasions when I hear toots, farts, poots, or whatever you call them, in class, it usually breaks my concentration, and I think, “Oh, that’s embarrassing.”
 It has happened to me before, but I was in some posture close to the mat so at the last second I was able to quickly sit on it like falling on a grenade.
 Did anyone else hear it?
 I guessed not.

 Usually, I get a warning, and when I’d feel one coming, I’d go into DNF (Do Not Fart) mod tossing the Soham mantra out of my mind, tighten my ass cheeks, and concentrating on imploding the thing before it escapes to my utter embarrassment.
 I doubt this shift in concentration benefits my practice, but it is an emergency.
 When my lower GI somehow deals with the bubble, I go back to my mantra.
 Sometimes it never does, and I think to myself, can I let it go when everyone is saying “Namaste” at the end of the practice?
 No, I put away my mat, blocks, and blanket, waddle into the men’s locker room and dispatch the bad wind, but what if I can’t control one?
-What if one gets away from me?
+What if one gets away from me during class?

 Last Thursday night that is exactly what happened.